 Before ascending to heaven, Jesus commissioned his disciples to “go and make disciples of all nations” (Matt.
 28:18-20).
 As communicated in the article God’s Mission for the Church — The Great Commission, there’s much more to this directive than evangelizing the world around us.
-If we look at the outline from the above mentioned post, we can come up with a number of questions we might want to include in assessments.
+If we look at the outline from the above mentioned post, we can come up with a number of assessment questions.

 Assessment Questions to Ask Based on the Great Commission

 The Great Commission encompasses more than missions or evangelism as seen in a breakdown of Matthew 28:18-20.
 How are we doing in all aspects of the mission God’s given us?